Volunteers Stay Connected

 2. Take dirty laundry to the laundry room (check dirty laundry baskets in grooming room and Cat Parlor; check outdoor exercise/play yards, dirty toy bucket next to the utility closet, and socialization rooms for dirty toys).

-3. Restock grooming room with towels and Cat Parlor with fuzzy yellow cat mats from the storage room when needed.
+3. Restock grooming room with towels and Cat Parlor with fuzzy yellow cat mats/small blankets from the storage room when needed.
 Restock large socialization room cabinets with clean towels and rags from the storage room when needed.
 Restock socialization rooms, A toy bins, and Cat Parlor with clean toys.
-Please do not distribute bedding into kennels; fill out a volunteer concern form if you see a dog you believe requires extra bedding (e.g. small dogs, puppies, senior dogs, etc.).
+Please do not distribute bedding into kennels; fill out a Volunteer Concern Form if you see a dog you believe requires extra bedding (e.g. small dogs, puppies, senior dogs, etc.).

 4. Pick up outdoor exercise yards (leaves, trash, etc.).
 In nice weather, dump and refill plastic dog pools and water dishes throughout the day as the water gets dirty.
 Dump the poop bucket out in the dumpster.
 Please pick up any poop left in the play yards.
 All dirty toys need to be taken to the laundry room.
 Make sure all gates are closed to protect them from wind damage.
 See Emi about refilling empty waste bag stations.

 5. Clean up non-fenced outdoor areas (parking lot, island between HHHS and Kwik Shop, areas with rocks and plants, triangular flower bed, etc.).
 Pull weeds, pick up leaves and trash, put rocks back where they belong, etc. Let Emi know if you’re interested in becoming part of our grounds keeping crew.